kangashley/backtrack/README.md

 - How might we connect sounds with visuals?

 ## Check-ins
+_November 15_
+  - Ashley: Working over at [Backtrack on Glitch](https://backtrack.glitch.me/).
+Thinking about how the movement of a visual form can be determined by a range based on an audio feature value.
+Bringing in [p5.js script](https://p5js.org/download/).

 _November 8_
   - Ashley: Studying audio features "danceability", "energy", and "valence" from Spotify Web API's [Get Audio Features for a Track](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).
 Navigating authorization stuff in Spotify.
 Looking into "remixing" a project in Glitch that sets up Spotify API requests with NodeJS.
   - Jazmin: Figuring out the direction and speed of a bouncing ball animation in p5.js.
 A similar exploration was done in Java, but p5.js takes care of things that were previously written from scratch (like the canvas size) and is a web-friendly open source library based on Processing, which is based on Java!